Capp3/car_search/docs/projectbrief.md

 ## Interface

-Intended as a terminal application using a terminal GUI, or TUI.
+Intended standalone application built using Qt6

 Should allow for selection and configuration of a LLM, and configuration of vehicle search paramters.